 The Art of Rudy Rotter

-While the museum no longer exists, a fresh effort is now underway to inform the public about Rudy and his art.
-The mission is to raise awareness of, engagement with, and appreciation for this important and underrecognized artist.
+While the museum no longer exists, a fresh effort is underway to raise awareness and appreciation of the under-recognized art of Rudy Rotter.

 Milwaukee Journal Sentinel (2008)